Aperiodicity Conditions in Topological $k$-Graphs: Background

 An important class of examples of $k$-graphs are the \emph{grid graphs}, $\Okm$.
 For a fixed $k \geq 1$ and $m \in \left(\NN \cup \{\infty\}\right)^k$ the discrete $k$-graph $\Okm$ has morphisms $\{(p,q) \in \NN^k \times \NN^k\,|\,p \leq q \leq m\}$, range and source maps given by $r(p,q) = (p,p)$ and $s(p,q) = (q,q)$, composition defined as $(p,q)(q,r) = (p,r)$ and degree map given by $d(p,q) = q-p$.

-We visualize discrete $k$-graphs by their \emph{1-skeletons}, a directed graph whose vertices are $\L^0$ and whose edges are paths from the sets $\L^{e_i}$ and are colored $k$ different colors depending on the shape.
+We visualize a discrete $k$-graph by its \emph{1-skeleton}, a directed graph whose vertices are $\L^0$ and whose edges are paths from the sets $\L^{e_i}$ and are colored $k$ different colors depending on the shape.
+Frequently dashed or dotted arrows are also (or instead) used to depict edges of different shape.
+For consistency, in this paper green edges will be solid and of shape $e_1$, blue edges dotted and of shape $e_2$, and red edges dashed and of shape $e_3$.

 In some cases, such as any $\Okm$, we can construct the entire $k$-graph from the 1-skeleton.
 In other cases we need more information.
 Consider the path $bd$ in Figure~\ref{circles} of shape $(0,1,1)$.
 By the unique factorization property, $bd$ must factor uniquely as a ``red-blue" path.
 So, $bd = \mu\nu$ with $d(\mu) = (0,0,1)$ and $d(\nu) = (0,1,0)$.
 It cannot be determined from the 1-skeleton alone if the unique factorization we desire is $cb$ or $cb'$.
 We need to specify factorization rules for each bi-colored path: